BlooRabbit/Godot-shaders/README.md

 # Godot-shaders
-A selection of Godot shaders, most of them translated from Shadertoy.
+A selection of Godot shaders, most of them translated / adapted from Shadertoy stuff.
 Can be used by anyone, for any project, anywhere, at your own risk.

 ## Pixeltransition